HOMEBLOGINQUIRYSEARCH

 What is a Staph Infection?

-Staphylococcus is a type of bacteria that can live on the skin without causing any problems.
-Only when it gets into deeper tissues or fluids around the body, does it cause staph infections?
+Staphylococcus is a type of bacteria that can live on the skin without causing problems.
+Only when it gets into deeper tissues or fluids around the body does it cause staph infections.
 There are about 20 different types of Staphylococcus bacteria that can enter the human body and cause an infection.
-One of these forms is called Staphylococcus Aureus.
-When these bacteria enter the body and become an issue, we call it MRSA or Methicillin-Resistant Staphylococcus Aureus.
+One of these forms is Staphylococcus Aureus.
+When these bacteria enter the body and become an issue, we call them MRSA or Methicillin-Resistant Staphylococcus Aureus.

 what is a staph infection